leoloveisme/happybeings/Book II Episode III - Becoming happy/English/Becomming happy.md

 Knowledge hubs

 All information is freely available and can be accessed by anyone and anyone can contribute the changes to the information in the light of science, personal evaluated experiences etc.

-House of meetings
+# Houses of meetings

 Are places where people come to meet each other and exchange ideas, pretty much like the schools Places of networking and socializing offline, face to face and embodied They are usually in the same building with schools and knowledge hubs.

-Schools (of happiness and happy life)
+# Schools (of happiness and happy life)

 further in the book just schools
 Free prosperous open source cities

-Free prosperous open source cities further in the book are (called) just cities.
+Free prosperous open source structures for living

-Needs based economy
+# Needs based economy

-Manufacturing on demand
+# Manufacturing on demand

 AI manufacturing helpers
 Food and drink

-Distribution
+# Distribution

-Interpersonal communication
+# Interpersonal communication

-Holographic 3D telepresence communication
+# Holographic 3D telepresence communication

 ****************